CarnegieLearningWeb/UpGrade/backend/locust/readme.md

     python cleanup_experiments.py

-Enter the number of experiments to delete
+Enter the number of experiments to delete.
+Only experiments named "LocustLoadTest" will be deleted.

 ## creating experiments